CIS systems are exactly what you’d imagine after hearing the name. They’re a way of providing a continuous supply of ink into your printer.

 When you can’t see the ink levels you’re liable to run out in the middle of a print and you lose what had been done so far.
 When you can see the ink levels you can easily top them up before they run out.

-Here are some pros to installing a CIS system to your printer:
+Here are some pros to installing a Continuous Ink Supply System to your printer:

 A cheaper way to print when you’re using your printer a lot